Dec. 13, 2010

 Tailback/Quarterback

 A native of Waukegan, Ill., Otto Graham was a multi-sport star at Northwestern, playing football, baseball, and basketball.
 During his senior year, Graham finished third in Heisman Trophy voting, playing as a single wing tailback.
 That same year, Graham also earned All-America honors in basketball.
 After graduating from Northwestern and a stint in the Army Air Corps, Graham moved on to professional sports, first playing for the Rochester Royals of the National Basketball League, before joining the Cleveland Browns.
 Shifting to quarterback for the Browns, Graham led the team to 10 straight league championship games (4 AAFC, 6 NFL) and won 85 percent of his games, eventually earning a spot on the NFL's 75th anniversary team.
-Graham has been inducted into both the College and Pro Football Hall of Fames. (return to chart)
+Graham has been inducted into both the College and Pro Football Hall of Fames. (

 Eddie George, Ohio State (1992-1995)